lukso-network/docs/docs/learn/expert-guides/deploy-token-with-metadata.md

 ---
-sidebar_label: '💽 Set Token Metadata on deployment'
+sidebar_label: '💽 Deploy Token with Metadata'
-description: How to set LSP4 Metadata of digital assets on LUKSO on contract deployment.
+description: How to set LSP4 Metadata of digital assets on contract deployment.
 ---

 import Tabs from '@theme/Tabs';